About Us Lead Image

 William V. Healey, Director

 President, Arc of Westchester

-Anthony Assalone was elected President of the Arc of Westchester’s Board of Directors in June, 2012.
+Bernard A. Krooks, Esq. was elected President of the Arc of Westchester’s Board of Directors in June, 2014.
 In this role he is responsible for the general business affairs and property of the Chapter.